youlsaion/valeton-gp5-english-patch/README.md

 2. Right-click the folder and select "Open Windows PowerShell"
 3. Type: `.\GP-50-PatchToEnglish-v5.ps1 -input "GP-50 Firmware V1.0.5.bin"`
 4. Press Enter
-5. Look in the "GP-50 to English" folder for your patched file
+5. Look in the folder for your patched file

 ---